Transcendent Meaning

 the experience of the individual only finds its own true truth when it is known in the terms of the universal and the transcendent.

-Aurobindo argues that individual experience reaches its proper truth only when reconceived within the encompassing frames of the universal and the transcendent.
+Aurobindo states that individual experience acquires its ultimate validity only when comprehended within the horizon of both the universal and the Transcendent, making transcendent meaning constitutive of personal truth.

 Aurobindo, Sri, The Life Divine, 1939supporting